codebar/tutorials/js/lesson4/tutorial.md

 This data is what's called key value pairs, meaning that the name of the field is displayed immediately before the value.
 As you can see, the URL for the avatar (user's icon) is in the `avatar_url` field, and is `https://avatars.githubusercontent.com/u/9906?v=2`.

+> Run the same URL but with your GitHub name.

 ### Getting started

+Now [Download](https://gist.github.com/deniseyu/d1bc03b8091153b4b1a7/download) the exercise files or clone them directly from Github `https://gist.github.com/deniseyu/d1bc03b8091153b4b1a7`.

 First, open the HTML page supplied in the download.
 As you can see, there is a box to type in a username.
 When the user has typed in the username, they should be able to trigger the API call to GitHub by pressing \<enter\>.